flatmax/Eh-I-DeCoder/README.md

 ## Running the Application

-You need to start both the backend and frontend components:
+You need to start both the backend and frontend components.
+All arguments are passed through to Aider, so you can use any configuration options that Aider supports:

 ### 1. Start the Backend Server